Wallace Island Marine Provincial Park

 The numerous beaches, coves and offshore islets provide plenty of sheltered paddling opportunities in this picturesque park, which is ideal for day trips from Vancouver Island and overnight camping.
 Bald eagles, black-tailed deer and mink are common in the park, as well as harbour seals, sea lions and river otters, which can often be spotted offshore.

 This park has limited development, but offers opportunities for swimming, fishing, kayaking, wildlife viewing and hiking.
 Walking trails will take you throughout most of the park, providing views of the folded rock formations that compose the island.
-Facilities are limited to an information shelter, water, pit toilets, picnic tables and 18 walk-in campsites at the designated camping areas of Conover Point, Chivers Point and Cabin Bay.
+Facilities are limited to an information shelter, pit toilets, picnic tables and 18 walk-in campsites at the designated camping areas of Conover Point, Chivers Point and Cabin Bay.
 Campfires are not permitted.
 A small dock is available at Conover Cove, as well as an octagonal dingy dock at Princess Bay.
 Sheltered anchorage and stern tie rings are available in Conover Cove and Princess Bay.

 - Please do not discharge sewage or grey water while moored here – it is against park regulations.